20. Trees¶

 - binary tree

-The first part of this definition provided the base case for the recursion.
+The first part of this definition provides the base case for the recursion.

 Note